 Birds on the move

 With location at the migration route along the Westcoast, the inlet attracts lots of resting birds in fall and spring on their trip from the arctic nesting areas, to the warmer areas in South and West Europe.
 The inlet is not only a restingareas, but also an important area for the breeding birds.

 With this international importance for big bird populations,especially geese, ducks and shorebirds, Nissum Fjord appears on a list of the 200 most important waterfowl-locations in Europe, North Africa and little Asia.
 Bacause of the accession in the Ramsar Convention, Denmark is committed to take extra good care of the natureareas in and by the inlet.

 Nissum Fjord is set as a nature reserve to protect both resting and breeding birds, and because of that, parts of the surrounding areas are protected to keep the birds and their homes safe.
 Therefore hunting and traffic is limited.

 Bøvling Fjord (Inlet) og Klittangen (Dune spit)

 In the northern part of Bøvling Fjord, dabbling ducks as widgeons, mallards and teals are resting in fall and spring.
-This part of the area is protected and is the most shallow part of Niddum Fjord.
-When low tide, big parts of the area is dry.
-Bøvling fjord and the wet meadows at the dune spit along the road attracts birds alle year, but especially in spring thousands of waterfowls and shorebirds are seen during the big bird migrations.In this time, especially Pink-foored goose and brant goose, bur also the gray goose and the barnacle goose is often to find at by the ground.
+This part of the area is protected and is the most shallow part of Nissum Fjord.
+When its low tide, big parts of the area is dry.
+Bøvling fjord and the wet meadows at the dune spit along the road attracts birds all year, but especially in spring, thousands of waterfowls and shorebirds are seen during the big bird migrations.In this time, especially Pink-foored goose and brant goose, but also the gray goose and the barnacle goose is often found at the ground.
 Especially in the shallow areas and on the shores can be caught resting waderbirds as the godwit, the red knot, the normal knot and the golden plover.
 In the breeding season is it possible to sometimes observe the many shorebirds from the road.